-You can see, below, how CEO compensation at Major Drilling Group International has changed over time.
+The graphic below shows how CEO compensation at Major Drilling Group International has changed from year to year.

 Is Major Drilling Group International Inc. Growing?

-Over the last three years Major Drilling Group International Inc. has grown its earnings per share (EPS) by an average of 36% per year (using a line of best fit).
-It achieved revenue growth of 16% over the last year, its revenue is up 13%.
+On average over the last three years, Major Drilling Group International Inc. has grown earnings per share (EPS) by 46% each year (using a line of best fit).
+In the last year, its revenue is up 13%.

 Has Major Drilling Group International Inc. Been A Good Investment?

-Given the total loss of 37% over three years, many shareholders in Major Drilling Group International Inc. are probably rather dissatisfied, to say the least.
-It therefore might be upsetting for shareholders if the CEO were paid generously.
+Given the total loss of 15% over three years, many shareholders in Major Drilling Group International Inc. are probably rather dissatisfied, to say the least.
+So shareholders would probably think the company shouldn't be too generous with CEO compensation.